NetApp-openstack-dev/openstack-docs/source/cinder/configuration/nfs_backup_config/section_nfs-config.rst

-   NetApp recommends that the ``backup_compression_algorithm`` option be set to ``None`` in order to avoid consuming excess CPU on the Cinder backup node, and that purpose-built deduplication and compression features be enabled on the Data ONTAP storage systen providing the backup repository to achieve storage efficiency.
+   NetApp recommends that the ``backup_compression_algorithm`` option be set to ``None`` in order to avoid consuming excess CPU on the Cinder backup node, and that purpose-built deduplication and compression features be enabled on the Data ONTAP storage system providing the backup repository to achieve storage efficiency.